cemeiq/cemeiq/README.md

 ### Hi there, this is Iqra 👋

-Apart from my research journey as a machine learning PhD student at University of Liverpool, I am a software engineer/Data Scientist.
-I like to build data science and machine learning side projects and write on anything related to Python and machine learning.
+Apart from my research journey as a machine learning PhD student at University of Liverpool, I am a python developer.
+I like to python side projects and write on anything related to Python and machine learning.

 **Strong Languages**: Python